Tornado touches down in Far North as severe weather lashes the North Island

-A tornado has torn off roofs, destroyed decks and ripped out bushes in the Far North.
+A tornado has torn off roofs, destroyed decks and damaged to up to 12 houses in the Far North today.

+Fire and Emergency NZ shift manager Daniel Nicholson confirmed between 10 and 12 houses had been damaged by midday in the seaside town of Coopers Beach.

+Bad weather is battering much of the North Island and Air New Zealand has also warned travelers there were likely to be disruptions to flights in and out of Wellington this afternoon.

+arrivals and departure page on the Air New Zealand website for their flight status.

+The airline said anyone booked on a domestic flight to or from Wellington from 1pm would be given ticket flexibility.
+Customers would be sent notifications about how they can make changes to their booking online.

-A resident has posted photo of the damage to the house at Coopers Beach, Doubtless Bay, to Facebook with corrugated iron and planks of wood strewn across the property.
+A Coopers Beach resident has posted a photo of the damage to one house to Facebook with corrugated iron and planks of wood strewn across the property.

 The homeowner also posted a photo of their trampoline getting thrown around during the storm.